andl/itds/README.md

 # Itds

-A very simple SQL server CLI tools just to ease the developer working on Mac or Linux.
+A deadly simple SQL server CLI tools just to ease the developer working on Mac or Linux.

 # Dependency